Package Authoring: Writing Documentation, Part 3

 Reference pages, often referred to as "refpages", are the most common type of documentation that you will want to provide with your package.
 Reference pages provide reference material for one other file in your package.
 Most commonly this will be reference documentation for an external object or an abstraction (patcher), but you can provide reference pages for any type of file.

-discusses a subject that may apply to any files (or none at all).
+Guides discusses a subject that may apply to any files (or none at all).
 One common use of a guide is to provide an overview of a package.
-Examples of this use are in the Ease
+Examples of this use are in the Ease and Link packages.

 In this tutorial, we will be focusing solely on Reference Pages.
 However, the very same concepts apply to the other types of documentation as well.